saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ['set protocols bgp group exchange import exchange-import', 'set protocols bgp group exchange neighbor 2001:DB8::1 import deny-all']
 </pre>

-Using <b>any</b> and <b>all</b> to test for multiple conditions looks a lot better then lenghty if statements.
+Using <b>any</b> and <b>all</b> to test for multiple conditions looks a lot better than lengthy if statements.
 I'll leave it to you to determine whether or not they should be used in list comprehensions.